sergpank/sergpank.github.io/_posts/2024-03-19-tmux-cheatsheet.md

 PX + q               --- show panel number , and optional go to this panel if hit number PX + !               --- close all other panels
 PX + x               --- close current panel

+# how to merge windows into panel:
+1. go to source window
+2. PX + m
+3. go to target window
+4. PX + :join-pane
+5. PX + space    # --- to switch layout if necessary
 ```

 To make it look and feel slightly better I use the following configuration: